basiliscos/dot-files/articles/rotor-v0.09.md

 ## Summary

-The most important feature of [rotor](https://github.com/basiliscos/cpp-rotor) `v0.09` is is the pluginization of it's core.
-Among the other [plugins](https://basiliscos.github.io/cpp-rotor-docs/index.html) the most important are: `link_client_t` plugin which maintains kind a "virtual connection" between actors, `link_client_plugin_t` which allows to register and discover actor addreses by their symbolic names and the `resources_plugin_t`, which suspends actor init/shutdown until external asynchronous events will happen.
+The most important feature of [rotor](https://github.com/basiliscos/cpp-rotor) `v0.09` is the pluginization of its core.
+Among the other [plugins](https://basiliscos.github.io/cpp-rotor-docs/index.html) the most important are: `link_client_plugin_t` plugin which maintains kind a "virtual connection" between actors, `registry_plugin_t` which allows to register and discover actor addreses by their symbolic names and the `resources_plugin_t`, which suspends actor init/shutdown until external asynchronous events will happen.